Module Hamiltonians

 - This modifier only works two component

-es. - For odd time reversal symmetry, the
+starting_addresses. - For odd time reversal symmetry, the

-of the underlying Hamiltonian must not be symmetric. - If time reversal is not a symmetry of the Hamiltonian
+starting_addressof the underlying Hamiltonian must not be symmetric. - If time reversal is not a symmetry of the Hamiltonian

-then the result is undefined.
-TimeReversalSymmetry
+hamthen the result is undefined.
+TimeReversalSymmetryworks by modifying theoffdiagonalsiterator.

 julia> ham = HubbardMom1D(FermiFS2C((1,0,1),(0,1,1)));